laboro/eslint-plugin-oro/docs/rules/named-constructor.md

-# Enforce to use named constructors (named-constructor)
+# Enforce the use of named constructors (named-constructor)

-Backbone's `extend` method creates stub constructor method with `child` name, if there's no specific constructor defined.
+Backbone's `extend` method creates a stub constructor method called `child` unless there is a specific constructor defined.
-That lead to the issue that all instances created with the stub constructor are shown as `child`.
+As a result all class instances created with the stub constructor are shown as `child`.

-Execute in the console of Chrome browser the command
+For example, run the following command in Google Chrome console:
 ```js
     queryObjects(Backbone.View)
 ```
-And see similar result

 ![child instances](../images/child-instances.png)

-It is hard to answer: Which View is which?
-Are there Views that have to be removed from memory already?
-And etc.
+As you can see it is hard to answer which view is which, or if there are views that should be removed from memory already, etc.

 ## Rule Details

-The rule is aimed to enforce to use named constructor in order to give proper names to the instances.
+The rule is aimed to enforce the use of named constructors in order to give proper names to the instances.

 Examples of **incorrect** code for this rule: